-- 1. On hearing a fire alarm immediately stop what you are doing and evacuate. - 2.
-Lecturers are responsible for ensuring that people in their classes safely evacuate the building. - 3.
-Shut down machinery/equipment if safe to do so. - 4.
-Do not run. - 5.
-Do not use lifts. - 6.
-Do not carry bulky bags, food or drinks. - 7.
-Help people who need assistance (see instructions opposite). - Do not re-enter any building until given the all clear by the Fire Service or building warden.
+- 1. On hearing a fire alarm immediately stop what you are doing and alert those around you (especially if they are wearing headphones). - 2.
+Shut down machinery/equipment if it is safe to do so. - Evacuate the building and report to the safe evacuation area. - Do not run.
+If you are slow due to injury, etc. let other people evacuate first. - 5.
+Do not use lifts. - Do not carry bulky bags, food or drinks.
+Small items that are close to hand and do not affect safe evacuation may be taken with you. - 7.
+Help people who need assistance (see instructions opposite). - 8.
+Do not re-enter any building until given the all clear by the Fire Service or building warden.